 Simply put, I am in love with it, and if I could spiralize my life I probably would.
 Yep, I spiralized zucchini, both green and yellow varieties.
 I also spiralize our potatoes, and I cannot wait to try it out on some winter beets.
 Oh, and maybe some carrots.
 Or even apples!
 I have to say; it is damn fun to work with too.
 Put Mr. Zucchini onto the machine, start cranking, and before you know it, you will have ribbons of glorious zucchini.
 It takes no time to have a healthy meal on the table; start to eating took 30 minutes.
 I LOVE meals like that!

 It only seems fitting to be enjoying all of these amazing tomatoes this summer.
 Am I the only one who feels that they are truly outstanding?
 I have been making this blistered tomato sauce to serve not only with the said spiralized zucchini but I also serve them alongside grilled meat and fish.
 Just to eat, and too good.
 I cannot stop myself and will be sad when the end of the season hits.
 In the meantime, take advantage and at least make the blistered tomatoes and if you don’t have a spiralizer then serve over slices of zucchini, which would also be amazing!
 Oh, and the secret seasoning in this recipe is my favorite spice in the kitchen Boonville Piment d’Ville, I wrote all about it here (and share a discount so you can try for yourself).

 ** serves two

-- Divide between two plates, top with the tomato mixture and grate cheese over the top.
+Divide between two plates, top with the tomato mixture and grated cheese over the top.